 In the area of public utility regulation, Mr. Wechsler represents public utilities before the Public Regulation Commission.
-His experience includes general rate cases, certificate proceedings for new carriers and facilities, and disputes between neighboring utilities.
+His experience includes multiple general rate cases, certificate proceedings for new carriers and facilities, and disputes between neighboring utilities.

 Law Clerk to the Honorable Bruce D. Black, United States District Judge for the District of New Mexico

 Listed in Best Lawyers in America

 Listed in Chambers USA: According to Chambers, clients “applaud his ‘outstanding ability to absorb new material’ while also highlighting his excellent trial skills and approach to client service.”

 State of Kansas